kai-ll/leokai-md/md/en/v1_faq.md

 A. You can earn entries by completing various missions, such as reaching step goals or watching ads.

 **Q. How long are entries valid?**
-A. Entries do not expire and can be used in any draw before the deadline for that round.
+A. Entries do not expire and can be used in any event before the deadline for that round.

 **Q. How many times can I enter per day?**
 A. As long as you have entries, you can submit free entries without any limit.